 the problem with jobs that claim they’re “like a family” by Alison Green on January 29, 2024 The next time you’re interviewing for a job, there are five words your interviewer might say that should send you running in the opposite direction: “We’re like a family here.”
 While a family-like company might sound pleasant on the surface, that framework tends to be a flag for a strikingly dysfunctional work environment.
 At Slate today, I wrote about what it means.
 You can read it here.
-You may also like:how to recognize a bad workplace ... before you take the jobhow can I hire good candidates to work in a dysfunctional environment?I was rejected after a seven-minute interview { 201 comments }
+You may also like:how can I hire good candidates to work in a dysfunctional environment?I was rejected after a seven-minute interviewwas this interview as bizarre as I think it was? { 201 comments }

 Justin* January 29, 2024 at 12:36 pm It’s really weird, my job uses that, but they didn’t use it during the interviews, and they… actually treat us well?
 Like they seem to mean “we care about you as people,” they pay well, you can work remotely as often as you want.